SanjanaHoskote/Internship_IERY/README.md

 # Internship_IERY
 This repository consists of all the prerequisites of the main AXI to APB project done as a part of our internship.
+We have designed and implemented it in Verilog.
-Theses included :
+These include :
 - Synchronous and Asynchronous FIFO
--  basic communication protocols:
+-  Basic communication protocols:
    - SPI
    - I2c
    - UART
+# Quick links :
+- Files:
+  - Synchronous FIFO RTL
+  - Synchronous FIFO testbench
+  - Asynchronous FIFO RTL
+  - Asynchronous FIFO testbench
+  - SPI RTL
+  - SPI testbench
+  - I2C RTL
+  - I2C testbench
+  - UART RTL
+  - UART testbench

+- Navigation through the report

 FIFO
 First In First Out (FIFO) is a very popular and useful design block for purpose of synchronization and a handshaking mechanism between the modules.
 Depth of FIFO: The number of slots or rows in FIFO is called the depth of the FIFO.